 “I’m not a believer in multitasking,” Rockwell adds.
 “I think we should unitask.”

-Cut out the extra music lessons and team sports, she suggests, and instead cook dinner (check out the Crumbs food blog for plenty of ideas) and ask your kids to help.
+Cut out the extra music lessons and team sports, she suggests, and instead cook dinner (check out our kid-friendly recipes section of our website) and ask your kids to help.
 Or just chill and be peaceful together – try these three simple yoga moves and poses for some quiet family unwind time.

 Remind yourself, too, to let go of the nagging thoughts and worries.
 Breathe – and focus on what’s right in front of you.